Potla1995/potla1995.github.io/_pages/about.md

   - /about.html
 ---

-I am an Applied Researcher at [Blueqat Research](https://corp.blueqat.com/research), Japan!
+I am an Applied Researcher at [Blueqat Research](https://corp.blueqat.com/research); and a Visiting Joint Researcher at [University of Tokyo](https://www.u-tokyo.ac.jp/en/index.html) (School of Sciences, 理学系研究科).

 I completed my Ph.D. at the University of Illinois at Chicago in 2021.
 My thesis is titled Extremal Problems for Graphs and Hypergraphs, which was advised by [Dr. Dhruv Mubayi](http://homepages.math.uic.edu/~mubayi/).